top of page

 Car & Parking

 Skopje is considered a generally car-centric city, and cars are the primary means of transportation for a huge number of citizens.
-With the world crisis, fuel prices also increased, although they have fluctuated in recent months.
-There are many multistorey garages throughout Skopje.
-They can be found in the very center:

 The public enterprise City parking manages some of the public parkings in Skopje.